Prototype Strategies: When to 3D Print vs. Machine

 Start by breaking the problem into its fundamental functions, not solutions.
 For example, if you're designing automated packaging equipment:

-Good problem statement: "We need to increase throughput by 40% while maintaining orientation accuracy of ±2 degrees"
+Poor problem statement: "We need a faster conveyor" Good problem statement: "We need to increase throughput by 40% while maintaining orientation accuracy of ±2 degrees"

 Decompose this into functions: